IBM/create-a-predictive-system-for-image-classification-using-deep-learning-as-a-service/README.md

 * [IBM Watson Studio](https://www.ibm.com/cloud/watson-studio): Analyze data using RStudio, Jupyter, and Python in a configured, collaborative environment that includes IBM value-adds, such as managed Spark.

 * [IBM Watson Machine Learning](https://www.ibm.com/in-en/cloud/machine-learning): IBM Watson Machine Learning helps data scientists and developers work together to accelerate the process of moving to deployment and integrate AI into their applications.

+* [IBM Deep Learning As A Service](https://www.ibm.com/blogs/watson/2018/03/deep-learning-service-ibm-makes-advanced-ai-accessible-users-everywhere/): Making Deep Learning More Accessible, and Easier to Scale.

 * [IBM Cloud Object Storage](https://console.bluemix.net/catalog/services/cloud-object-storage): An IBM Cloud service that provides an unstructured cloud data store to build and deliver cost effective apps and services with high reliability and fast speed to market.
 This code pattern uses Cloud Object Storage.